pandoc-jp/pandoc-doc-ja/users-guide.rst

 These rules are designed to support many different styles of slide show.
-If you don’t care about structuring your slides into sections and subsections, you can just use level 1 headers for all each slide.
-(In that case, level 1 will be the slide level.)
+If you don’t care about structuring your slides into sections and subsections, you can just use level-1 headings for all each slide.
+(In that case, level-1 will be the slide level.)
 But you can also structure the slide show into sections, as in the example above.

-Note: in reveal.js slide shows, if slide level is 2, a two-dimensional layout will be produced, with level 1 headers building horizontally and level 2 headers building vertically.
+Note: in reveal.js slide shows, if slide level is 2, a two-dimensional layout will be produced, with level-1 headings building horizontally and level-2 headings building vertically.
 It is not recommended that you use deeper nesting of section levels with reveal.js.

 Incremental lists